adhithya1217/HackOrbit_Project_Walmart_Fraud_Detection_System/README.md

 We trained a Random Forest Classifier, known for its robustness and high accuracy:
 6. Saving the Trained Model
 The trained model was saved using joblib for future use or deployment.

+## 3rd Commit
+Model Evaluation & Explainability
+We tested our model using precision, recall, and a confusion matrix to see how well it catches fraud.
+Since fraud cases are rare, we adjusted the prediction threshold to make the model more sensitive — helping it catch more fraudulent transactions, even if it means a few extra false alarms.

+To understand why the model makes certain predictions, we used SHAP (a tool for explainable AI).
+It showed us which features had the most influence, making our model more transparent and trustworthy.